pip-services/pip-services-docs/content/en/python/commons/data/string_value_map.md

 #### get_as_nullable_array
-Converts map element into an AnyValueArray or returns null if conversion is not possible.
+Converts map element into an AnyValueArray or returns None if conversion is not possible.
 See [AnyValueMap](../any_value_map), [AnyValueMap.from_value](../any_value_map/#from_value)

 > get_as_nullable_array(key: str): Optional[[AnyValueMap](../any_value_map)]